-The cash settlement amount you will be paid for your notes on the stated maturity date, if any, or the amount you will be paid upon any early redemption of your notes will not be adjusted based on the issue price you pay for the notes.
-If you purchase notes at a price that differs from the face amount of the notes, then the return on your investment in such notes held to the stated maturity date or date of early redemption will differ from, and may be substantially less than, the return on notes purchased at face amount.
-If you purchase your notes at a premium to face amount and hold them to the stated maturity date or date of early redemption, the return on your investment in the notes will be lower than it would have been had you purchased the notes at face amount or a discount to face amount.
+The amount we will pay you at maturity or the amount you will be paid on a call payment date will not be adjusted based on the issue price you pay for the notes.
+If you purchase notes at a price that differs from the face amount of the notes, then the return on your investment in such notes held to a call payment date or the stated maturity date will differ from, and may be substantially less than, the return on notes purchased at face amount.
+If you purchase your notes at a premium to face amount and hold them to a call payment date or the stated maturity date, the return on your investment in the notes will be lower than it would have been had you purchased the notes at face amount or a discount to face amount.

-If the Market Price of the Index Stock Changes, the Market Value of Your Notes May Not Change in the Same Manner
+If the Market Prices of the Index Stocks Change, the Market Value of Your Notes May Not Change in the Same Manner

-The price of your notes may move differently than the performance of the index stock.
-Changes in the market price of the index stock may not result in a comparable change in the market value of your notes.
-Even if the closing price of the index stock is greater than or equal to the trigger buffer price during some portion of the life of the notes, the market value of your notes may not reflect this.
+The price of your notes may move differently than the performance of the index stocks.
+Changes in the market prices of the index stocks may not result in a comparable change in the market value of your notes.
+Even if the closing price of each index stock is greater than or equal to its initial index stock price during some portion of the life of the notes, the market value of your notes may not reflect this.
 We discuss some of the reasons for this disparity under "- The Market Value of Your Notes May Be Influenced by Many Unpredictable Factors" above.

-We Will Not Hold Shares of the Index Stock for Your Benefit
+We Will Not Hold Shares of the Index Stocks for Your Benefit

-The indenture governing your note does not contain any restriction on our ability or the ability of any of our affiliates to sell, pledge or otherwise convey a share or shares of the index stock acquired by us or them.
-Neither we nor our affiliates will pledge or otherwise hold shares of the index stock for your benefit in order to enable you to exchange your note for shares under any circumstances.
-Consequently, in the event of our bankruptcy, insolvency or liquidation, any shares of the index stock owned by us will be subject to the claims of our creditors generally and will not be available for your benefit specifically.
+The indenture governing your note does not contain any restriction on our ability or the ability of any of our affiliates to sell, pledge or otherwise convey a share or shares of the index stocks acquired by us or them.
+Neither we nor our affiliates will pledge or otherwise hold shares of the index stocks for your benefit in order to enable you to exchange your note for shares under any circumstances.
+Consequently, in the event of our bankruptcy, insolvency or liquidation, any shares of the index stocks owned by us will be subject to the claims of our creditors generally and will not be available for your benefit specifically.

-You Have No Shareholder Rights or Rights to Receive Any Index Stock
+You Have No Shareholder Rights or Rights to Receive Any Shares of the Index Stocks

-Investing in your notes will not make you a holder of the index stock.
-Neither you nor any other holder or owner of your notes will have any rights with respect to the index stock, including any voting rights, any right to receive dividends or other distributions, any rights to make a claim against the index stock, or any other rights of a holder of any shares of the index stock.
-Your notes will be paid in cash and you will have no right to receive delivery of any shares of the index stock.
+Investing in your notes will not make you a holder of any index stocks.
+Neither you nor any other holder or owner of your notes will have any rights with respect to the index stocks, including any voting rights, any rights to receive dividends or other distributions, any rights to make a claim against the index stocks, or any other rights of a holder of any shares of the index stocks.
+Your notes will be paid in cash and you will have no right to receive delivery of any shares of the index stocks.

-In Some Circumstances, the Payment You Receive On the Notes May Be Based On the Securities of Another Company and Not the Issuer of the Index Stock
+In Some Circumstances, the Payment You Receive On the Notes May Be Based On the Securities of Another Company and Not the Issuer of an Index Stock